ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 A documentation of all instructions may be found at [stvincent.edu](http://cis.stvincent.edu/carlsond/cs330/mic1/mic1doc.txt) (English), or [syssoft.blog](https://ca.syssoft.blog/wp-content/uploads/2018/01/2017W-CA06-Tanenbaum-CPU.pdf) (German).

 Jump commands (`JUMP, JNZE, JZER, JNEG, JNZE`) require the parameter to be a label, declared somewhere in the program.
-Labels are case-sensitive names that may contain any non-whitespace characters, including numbers.
+Labels are case-sensitive names that may contain any non-whitespace characters.
 They may be put before commands (e.g. `endless-loop: JUMP endless-loop`), or appear on their own, in which case they point to the first following command (if any).
-Labels consisting only of numbers are interpreted as names, not as actual numeric program addresses.
+Numeric labels are always interpreted as names, not as explicit program addresses.

 Address commands (`ADDD, SUBD, LODD, STOD`) require either numeric parameters in the range [0,9999] or any named address (*a0*=1280 through *a10*=1290, and *one*=1291).
 The value at address *one* is preinitialized with the value 1, but may be changed during runtime.